-My talent is helping groups of people articulate what they can all rally around but haven’t yet found the words for.
-I believe our best hopes for transformative progress – as organizations, as institutions, and as a society – lie in the common path we haven’t yet written.
+Our team’s passion and unique talent is helping complicated groups of people articulate what they can all rally around but haven’t yet found the words for.
+We believe the best hopes for transformative progress – as organizations, as institutions, and as a society – lie in the shared path not yet written.

-After earning my MBA from Columbia Business School in New York in 2001, I spent three years as an executive speechwriter at IBM.
-That was the beginning of my work helping give voice to the ideas of others.
+After earning his MBA from Columbia Business School in New York in 2001, Josh Greenhut spent three years as an executive speechwriter at IBM.

-In 2004, I went to work for a very different sort of large, mysterious enterprise: author Lemony Snicket.
-His best-selling A Series of Unfortunate Events was being adapted into a movie starring Jim Carrey, and there was a great deal of marketing to be written in Mr. Snicket’s stylized voice.
-Over the years, I’ve written more than 15 kids’ books.
-My most recent one, Winnie’s Great War, co-authored with Lindsay Mattick, was nominated for a Governor General’s Award.
-I use writing children’s books to hone my skill at distilling complexity and keep my writing for organizations fresh.
+In 2004, he went to work for a very different sort of large, mysterious enterprise: author Lemony Snicket.
+Mr. Snicket’s best-selling A Series of Unfortunate Events was being adapted into a movie starring Jim Carrey, and there was a great deal of marketing to be written in his stylized voice.
+Over the years, Josh has written more than 15 kids’ books.
+His most recent one, Winnie’s Great War, co-authored with Lindsay Mattick, was nominated for a Governor General’s Award.
+He uses writing children’s books to hone his skill at distilling complexity and keep his writing for organizations fresh.

-In 2008, an ad agency asked me to lead the development of positioning for North America’s largest maker of backyard fencing.
-For the first time, I had the opportunity to help a group of people define their strategy from the inside up.
-The project was a lightbulb moment for me.
-I had found my calling.
+In 2008, an ad agency asked Josh to lead the development of positioning for North America’s largest maker of backyard fencing.
+For the first time, he had the opportunity to help a group of people define their strategy from the inside up.
+The project was a lightbulb moment.
+Josh had found his calling.

-By 2010, I decided to professionalize my skills as an interviewer and facilitator, which were growing more important to my work.
-I went to in-sync, a premiere insights firm for healthcare, where I led hundreds of interviews and focus groups with physicians, caregivers, and patients.
-Once I’d deepened my strengths, I went back out on my own.
+By 2010, Josh decided to professionalize his skills as an interviewer and facilitator.
+He went to in-sync, a premiere insights firm for healthcare, where he led hundreds of interviews and focus groups with physicians, caregivers, and patients.
+Once he’d deepened his strengths, he went back out on his own.

-In 2012, a design firm called Cooler Solutions became my client.
+In 2012, a design firm called Cooler Solutions became Josh’s client.
 Originally an industrial design firm, they were evolving to design services and experiences.
-I helped the company clarify who they were and who they wanted to be, which resulted in a new name: Bridgeable.
+Josh helped the company clarify who they were and who they wanted to be, which resulted in a new identity: Bridgeable.

-In 2014, I started serving clients as part of the Bridgeable team.
-The first project I contributed to – as lead researcher on the redesign of mobile phone contract renewals for TELUS – went on to win “Best Commercial Project” at the 2017 Global Service Design Awards in Madrid.
+In 2014, Josh started serving clients as part of the Bridgeable team.
+The first project he contributed to – as lead researcher on the redesign of mobile phone contract renewals for TELUS – went on to win “Best Commercial Project” at the 2017 Global Service Design Awards in Madrid.

 Fast Forward: The Plan to Modernize New York City Transit – and the unique approach to strategy it represented – won a Core77 Award, 1st Place in the Design Value Awards from the Design Management Institute, and a 2019 Fast Company Innovation by Design Award for Mobility.

-In 2020, I started up my independent practice once again, focused solely on facilitating and developing purpose, strategic plans, and positioning for enterprises and institutions.
-I continue to do projects with Bridgeable, where I am Strategic Storyteller-in-Residence.
-And from time to time, I still write children’s books to keep my pen sharp.
+In 2020, Josh launched Josh Greenhut & Associates, a company dedicated to facilitating and developing vision, values, and plans for enterprises and institutions.
+He continues to do projects with Bridgeable, where he is Strategic Storyteller-in-Residence.
+And from time to time, he still writes children’s books to keep his pen sharp.